acquia/mc-cs-plugin-custom-objects/README.md

 If you need to turn off the plugin without removing the plugin completelly, place `custom_objects_enabled => false` to your `app/config/local.php`.

+If the plugin is disabled before the plugin is installed then the row to the `plugins` table will be created, but the tables that the plugin normally creates on install won't be created.
+When you enable the plugin again you have to delete the row in the `plugins` table and then hit the install button/command again.
+The tables will be created.

 ## Unit tests

 With this command you can run the plugin unit tests: